MSP-Greg/ruby-makepkg-mingw/README.md

 This repo is for initial development and testing of msys2/mingw2 packages for Ruby builds.
 In particular, to work with [larskanis/rubyinstaller2](https://github.com/larskanis/rubyinstaller2).

-Once the packages/code is well tested, both will hopefully be accepted into the msys2/mingw ecosystem, and there won't be any further active developement, except if new package versions are needed.
+Once the packages/code is well tested, both will hopefully be accepted into the msys2/mingw ecosystem, and there won't be any further active development, except if new package versions are needed.

 I've tested these packages with builds of Ruby trunk, they need to be tested with previous versions.
 If they don't work, additional package versions may be needed.